How do Startups Benefit from Technology Outsourcing?

 Furthermore, most startups today focus on a mobile app for their platform, and in-house mobile app development teams can be even more costly.
-Outsourcing tech will allow you to cut these costs while achieving your outcomes.
+Technology outsourcing will allow you to cut these costs while achieving your outcomes.

 A study by Intetics reveals that outsourcing can help companies save at least 60 percent of their overhead costs.

 Technology can become a niggling monkey on any business stakeholder’s back.
 While Outsourcing is not about getting the monkey off your back, it about partnering someone that can tame that monkey – and hone it to deliver all the tricks for your trade.